Seller Frequently Asked

 With the Murray & Associates process, we will request that the buyer obtains pre-approval with our preferred local lender.
 Once we know that the buyer can qualify for the loan, then we put together a short sale package together with all the supporting documents and submit it to the seller’s bank for approval.
 This process can take 1-3 months.
 Once we have bank approval, we can close within about 30 days depending on the buyer’s loan and inspection.

 Will I have to pay the bank the difference that is owed and what the buyer pays?

 It depends.
 You need to make sure your agent negotiates forgiveness of the debt with the bank.
-If this isn't done at the time of closing, the bank can come back in the future and demand payment of the debt.
+If this isn’t done at the time of closing, the bank can come back in the future and demand payment of the debt.
 Something else to watch for is that the debt that is forgiven can be taxed by the IRS as income.
-Because we use a short sale negotiating company to negotiate our short sale, we receive debt forgiven.
+Because we use a short sale negotiating company to negotiate our short sale, we are usually able to receive debt forgiven.